yaroslavGoncharuk/magento-docker/README.md

 3. Copy `.env.dist` in `.env` and update the variables you need.

-4. Optionally, you can update file `etc/php/tools/custom` to add custom dependencies or run other commands before installation.
+4. Optionally, you can update file `etc/php/tools/pre-scripts` to add custom dependencies or run other commands before installation.

+5. Optionally, you can update file `etc/php/tools/post-scripts` to run custom commands after installation.

 ### Project start